-The average royalty rate for Q1 2016 was 10.0% as compared to 11.4% in Q1 2015.
-The decrease in the average royalty rate reflects proportionally more production from Sabria in 2016, which has a 7% oil royalty rate, therefore decreasing the average royalty rate for Tunisia.
+The average royalty rate for Q2 2016 was 11.7% as compared to 11.9% in Q2 2015.
+This slight decrease in the average royalty rate reflects proportionally more production from Sabria in 2016, which has a 7% oil royalty rate, therefore decreasing the average royalty rate for Tunisia.
+A similar trend is noted on a year to date basis.